Anderson thrashes Nishikori to be on verge of ATP semis | WHIZ News

 Anderson, who lost just eight points on serve, could become the first African player to reach the semifinals of the season-ending tournament.

+“Among the best I’ve played,” Anderson said.
+“I think I did a really good job constantly applying the pressure and not letting up.”

-The only result from Tuesday’s late match that can prevent Anderson progressing would be a straight sets victory for Roger Federer over Dominic Thiem.
+The only result from Tuesday’s late match that can prevent the fourth-seeded Anderson from advancing would be a straight-sets victory for Roger Federer over Dominic Thiem.

-Despite the resounding nature of the defeat, Nishikori’s opening match victory over Federer means he can still reach the semifinals for the third time in his career.
+Despite the resounding defeat, Nishikori’s opening-match victory over Federer means he can still reach the semifinals for the third time.

+“I’ll try to forget about today,” Nishikori said.
+“Something was wrong.
+I’ve got to fix it tomorrow and try to be positive for the next one.”

+Anderson and Nishikori split their last two meetings and the Japanese player held a 5-3 edge in their career head-to-head before this match.
+However, just as he did in his tournament-opening victory over Thiem on Sunday, Anderson started fast as an aggressive forehand into the corner earned him a 2-0 lead.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports